 From intake to completion, the software enables you to break down large projects into a series of tasks with pre-set due dates—all to ensure you meet your deadlines.
 In doing so, you can track the progress of a given project and increase accountability among team members.

 Asana’s visual interface offers you multiple views of a project (timelines, calendars, etc.) and integrates with today’s top web-based apps to import project files.

-Todoist is task management software targeted to entrepreneurs with heavy schedules.
+Todoist is another of our recommended apps for small business owners with task management software targeted to entrepreneurs with heavy schedules.
 Where Asana helps with project management between larger teams, Todoist is geared toward small teams and individuals.

 The app’s main functionality is basic (add a task and set a due date).
 Yet, its segmenting power is what really shines.
 Todoist gives you the ability to organize tasks into categories and assign priority levels.

 The app also lets you set and monitor productivity goals with slick reporting features.
 Users especially appreciate Todoist’s reasonable price point for its premium version and its availability/synchronization across a wide range of platforms.

 From accounting and bookkeeping to on-boarding and project management, today’s apps for small business owners can help you streamline routine and time-consuming financial tasks.
 Of course, when it comes to the financial side of your business, nothing takes the place of a financial professional.

 To find out how to get more in-depth help with managing your cash positions, call 866.762.8392 to speak with a PlainsCapital Bank representative today.